WildCodeSchool/2109-wns-paris-les-semicroustillant-front/README.md

 docker-compose -f docker-compose.dev.yml up --build
 ```

-It can take up to 5 minutes to have everything built, so go and take a cup of coffee
+It can take up to 5 minutes to have everything built, so go grab a cup of coffee :coffee: